vivek09thakur/lan-analysis-app/README.md

 ## Introduction

-This markdown file provides an overview of a web application that analyzes the LAN network and offers various information, including:
+A python based local web app with React.js UI that analyzes the LAN network (designed for star topology) and offers various information, including:

 - A list of all devices connected to the hub.
 - Bandwidth usage of the hub.